mesosphere/charts/stable/kubecost/README.md

     grafana:
       # If false, Grafana will not be installed
       enabled: true

+    notifications:
+      alertmanager:
+        # If true, allow kubecost to write to alertmanager
+        enabled: true

   # Enable kubecost ingress with below annotations to use Konvoy traefik auth
   # ingress: